-The John C. Doyle Art Gallery has been in business for over 30 years, as Mr. Doyle began painting with many other local Charleston painters in the 1970’s when there were no galleries in Charleston, and eventually began selling out of his home and studio on King Street in the 1980’s.
+The John C. Doyle Art Gallery has been in business for over 30 years, as Mr. Doyle began painting with many other local Charleston painters in the 1970’s when there were no galleries in Charleston.
+He eventually began selling out of his home and famous studio on King Street in the 1980’s.
 Mr. Doyle passed away in November of 2014 after completing well over 2000 paintings in his prolific career.
-It was his specific wish the gallery continue in his namesake, and gallery director Angela Stump is honored to abide this wish.
-We offer many original oils, sketches, and photography by Mr. Doyle, as well as over 150 high quality reproductions on canvas in all of the various subjects he painted – from blue hydrangeas to blues musicians.
+It was his specific wish for the gallery to continue on with his namesake, and to add other skilled artists to celebrate his legacy.
+We offer many original oils, sketches, and photography by Mr. Doyle, as well as over 200 high quality reproductions on canvas in all of the various subjects he painted – from blue hydrangeas to blues musicians.

-We also represent fellow native Charleston artists Margaret Petterson and Anne Maree Lawrence.
+We also represent 10 other local, national, and international artists, including fellow native Charleston artists Margaret Petterson and Anne Maree Lawrence.
 Margaret’s vibrant original oils and unique mixed media monotypes reflect the Lowcountry in a kindred way to Anne Maree’s whimsical watercolors in ecclectic subjects inspired by our southern living.